TutorialsLast Updated Jun 9, 20244 min read

 3. A GitHub account

-With these items in place, we can start the tutorial.
+With these items in place, you can start the tutorial.

 Setting up

-To keep things simple, we’ll use a single HTML file.
-You can review the HTML file here.
+To keep things simple, this tutorial uses a single HTML file.
+You can review it here.

 There are a few ways to get the HTML file: